First Year Experience

 Mid Semester

-Mid-semester is the time to make sure you know how the grading systems work in your courses, know how you are doing in your courses, and making any adjustments needed as mid-term projects and tests approach.
+Mid-semester is the time to make sure you understand how the grading systems work in your courses, check your grades, and make any adjustments needed as mid-term projects and tests approach.

 - Review the syllabus for each course to see how your grade is calculated.